raspberrypilearning/lights-out/worksheet.md

 * Which light is chosen to turn on
 * How long the Explorer HAT waits before turning the next light on
-* How long the user gets to press the button before they lose

 1. To generate random numbers you need to use Python's `random` library.
 Find the line in your program that says `from time import sleep`, and underneath it type in `import random`. **Delete** all of the code beneath this where you experimented with turning the lights on and off.